-Our executive compensation program consists of three primary elements-base salary, an annual cash incentive award opportunity and long-term incentive compensation, typically in the form of equity awards.
-A substantial portion of the target annual total direct compensation for our named executive officers is "at risk" and subject to Company or individual performance.
+Our executive compensation program consists of three primary elements-base salary, an annual cash incentive award opportunity and a long-term incentive compensation opportunity, typically in the form of equity awards.
+A substantial portion of the annual target total direct compensation for our named executive officers is "at risk" and subject to Company and/or individual performance.

-2022 Base Salary
+2023 Base Salary

-Base salary represents the fixed portion of the target annual total direct compensation of our named executive officers.
-The base salary is intended to be market competitive, but also is intended to generally reflect the named executive officer's scope of responsibilities, experience, and performance over time.
-For 2022, as part of its compensation review, the compensation committee reviewed the 2021 base salaries of our named executive officers considering a market analysis prepared by management.
-The compensation committee determined that current salaries, which were adjusted in 2021, were appropriate and consistent with the market and reflected the scope of each named executive officer's role and decided not to adjust any base salary amounts in 2022.
-Our named executive officers' annual base salaries effective February 1, 2021 (with the exception of Mr. Bateman) and continuing through the end of 2022, are set forth in the following table:
+Base salary represents the fixed portion of the annual target total direct compensation of our named executive officers.
+The base salary is intended to be market competitive, but also is intended to generally reflect the named executive officer's scope of responsibilities, experience and performance over time.
+For 2023, as part of its executive compensation review, the compensation committee reviewed the 2022 base salaries for our named executive officers after considering a competitive market analysis prepared by its compensation consultant.
+Our compensation committee determined based on this review that the current base salaries were appropriate and consistent with the competitive market and adequately reflected the scope of Messrs.
+Timm's and Bonakdarpour's roles and decided not to adjust their base salaries in 2023.
+The compensation committee approved a base salary increase effective March 9, 2023 for Mr. Allison in light of his promotion to Chief Administrative Officer.
+Our named executive officers' annual base salaries for 2022 and 2023 are set forth in the table below.

-Name 2021 Base Salary 2022 Base Salary Change in Base Salary
+Named Executive Officer 2022 Base Salary 2023 Base Salary Change in Base Salary

 A. Timm \$750,000 \$750,000

-M. Bonakdarpour \$500,000 \$500,000
+M. Bonakdarpour \$500,000 \$500,000 %

-D. Rosenthal \$500,000 \$500,000 -

-H. Shah (1) \$400,000 \$400,000
+J. Allison \$450,000 \$500,000 11%